 The MAPA_SDU shall be extracted and reconstructed from TFDFs using the TFDZ Construction Rules ‘001’ and ‘010’ and the Last Valid Octet Pointer within each of the TFDF Headers.

-The Last Valid Octet Pointer that contains a value that is equal to neither ‘all ones’ nor ‘all ones minus one’ delimits the end of the MAPA_SDU within the TFDZ, and any octets that are beyond that pointer value till the end of the TFDZ shall be discarded.
+The Last Valid Octet Pointer that contains a value other than ‘all ones’ delimits the end of the MAPA_SDU within the TFDZ, and any octets that are beyond that pointer value till the end of the TFDZ shall be discarded.

 The extracted and reconstructed MAPA_SDU shall be delivered to the MAPA Service user associated with its VCID and MAP ID.